wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Login, Share Invite using Facebook and Twitter.
 * Private chat
 * One chat for your WP and facebook page.
-* SSL- talk in a secure channel
+* Quick SSL - talk in a secure channel
 * Design your own chat theme.
 * Design your chat with css (for advanced users)
 * Single sign-on.